 \section{Abstract}

-Federated Learning (FL) offers a promising solution to the privacy concerns associated with centralized Machine Learning (ML) by enabling decentralized, collaborative learning.
-However, FL is vulnerable to various security threats, including poisoning attacks, where adversarial clients manipulate the training data or model updates to degrade overall model performance.
-These attacks can introduce critical malfunctions, such as biased predictions or reduced accuracy, undermining the integrity and robustness of the global model.
-Recognizing this threat, researchers have focused on developing defense mechanisms to counteract poisoning attacks in FL systems.
-However, existing robust FL methods predominantly focus on computer vision tasks, leaving a gap in addressing the unique challenges of FL with time series data.
-These tasks, which often involve sequential dependencies and temporal patterns, have been largely overlooked in the context of poisoning attack defenses.
+Federated Learning (FL) offers a promising solution to the privacy challenges associated with centralized Machine Learning (ML) by enabling decentralized, collaborative training across distributed agents and devices commonly found in cyber-physical systems (CPS), such as autonomous vehicle controllers, distributed sensing platforms, and industrial control systems.
+However, FL remains vulnerable to poisoning attacks, where adversarial clients manipulate local data or model updates to degrade global model performance or induce unsafe behaviors in CPS that depend on these models for sensing, control, and actuation.
+Although substantial progress has been made in developing defenses against poisoning in FL, existing robust methods are predominantly evaluated on computer vision tasks and fall short of addressing the unique characteristics of time series data that arise naturally in CPS, including temporal dependencies, heterogeneity across devices, and large-scale deployments with potentially many compromised participants.

-In this paper, we present \thename{}, a defense mechanism designed to mitigate poisoning attacks in federated learning for time-series tasks, even in scenarios with heterogeneous client data and a large number of adversarial participants.
-Based on our investigation of the effectiveness of poisoning attack defenses within the Federated Time Series (FTS) domain, we pinpoint the limitations of mainstream defenses against such attacks.
-Unlike traditional model-centric defenses, \thename{} leverages logic reasoning to evaluate client trustworthiness by aligning their predictions with global time-series patterns, rather than relying solely on the similarity of client updates.
-Our approach extracts logical reasoning properties from clients, then hierarchically infers global properties, and uses these to verify client updates.
-Through formal logic verification, we assess the robustness of each client contribution, identifying deviations indicative of adversarial behavior.
-Experimental results on two datasets demonstrate the superior performance of our approach compared to existing baseline methods, highlighting its potential to enhance the robustness of FL to time series applications.
-Notably, \thename{} reduced the prediction error by 93.27\% in the best-case scenario compared to the second-best baseline.
-Our code is available at \url{https://anonymous.4open.science/r/FLORAL-Robust-FTS}.
+In this paper, we present \thename{}, a defense mechanism designed to mitigate poisoning attacks in Federated Time Series (FTS), even under heterogeneous client behaviors and high adversarial participation, conditions frequently encountered in large CPS.
+Unlike traditional model-centric defenses that assess update similarity, \thename{} leverages logical reasoning to evaluate client reliability by aligning their predictions with global time series patterns.
+Our approach extracts client-specific logical reasoning properties, hierarchically infers global temporal specifications, and verifies each client against these properties to identify and exclude malicious participants during aggregation.
+Experimental results on two FTS datasets show that \thename{} consistently outperforms existing baselines; in the best case, it reduces prediction error by 93.27 percent relative to the second best method.
+Our code is available at \url{https://github.com/judydnguyen/LOGSAFE-Robust-FTS}.